Energy Storage Science and Technology ›› 2024, Vol. 13 ›› Issue (6): 1807-1823.doi: 10.19799/j.cnki.2095-4239.2024.0033

 Abstract:

-Compared with commercial lithium-ion batteries, sodium-ion batteries (SIBs) have the characteristics of low cost, abundant resources, good rate performance, low temperature performance and high safety, which have attracted wide attention in the research community.
-Compared to hard carbon materials, soft carbon materials has higher carbon content, lower cost, and higher commercial potential.
-However, soft carbon materials are easy to graphitize during carbonization at high temperature, and the layer spacing is reduced, which is not conducive to the storage of sodium ions.
-In this paper, the application progress of soft carbon materials on the negative electrode of sodium-ion batteries in recent years was reviewed.
-First, the basic structure and sodium storage mechanism of soft carbon materials were summarized.
-On this basis, the optimization strategy of soft carbon materials structure was summarized from four aspects: porous structure modulation, hetero-atoms doping, composites control, and cross-linked structure construction.
-In porous structure modulation, template carbonization method, precursor structure formation method, physical/chemical activation method and other methods are introduced; in heteroatom doping, modification effects and methods of nitrogen, phosphorus, sulfur atoms and polyatom doping are introduced; in composites control, direct carbonization method, thermal decomposition method and NH3 treatment method are introduced.
-The construction of the cross-linked structure can be divided into two ways: oxidation treatment and introduction of chemical cross-linking agent, and summarizes the latest research progress of soft carbon material modification.
-Finally, the advantages and disadvantages of each structure optimization strategy are analyzed, and its future development direction is prospected, in order to provide theoretical support for the development of more efficient soft carbon negative electrode materials.
+Compared with commercial lithium-ion batteries, sodium-ion batteries (SIBs) offer advantages such as low cost, abundant resources, good rate performance, excellent low-temperature performance, and high safety, garnering significant interest from the research community.
+Unlike hard carbon materials, soft carbon materials have a higher carbon content, lower cost, and greater commercial potential.
+However, these materials tend to graphitize during high-temperature carbonization, reducing the layer spacing, which adversely affects sodium-ion storage.
+This study reviews the recent advancements in the application of soft carbon materials to the negative electrodes of sodium ions.
+First, it summarizes the basic structure and sodium storage mechanisms of soft carbon materials.
+Building on this foundation, this study outlines an optimization strategy for the structural modification of soft carbon materials, focusing on four areas: porous structure modulation, heteroatom doping, composite control, and cross-linked structure construction.
+In porous structure modulation, techniques such as template carbonization, precursor structure formation, and physical/chemical activation methods are introduced.
+In heteroatom doping, the paper explores the modification effects and methods involved in nitrogen, phosphorus, sulfur atoms, and polyatomic doping.
+Composite control is achieved through techniques such as direct carbonization, thermal decomposition, and NH3 treatment methods.
+The construction of cross-linked structures is examined through oxidation treatment and the introduction of chemical cross-linking agents, summarizing the latest research on soft carbon material modifications.
+The study concludes by analyzing the advantages and disadvantages of each structural optimization strategy and speculating on future directions for the development of more efficient soft carbon negative electrode materials.

 Key words: sodium-ion batteries, soft carbon, structure construction, negative electrodes, storage mechanism